West Bengal Board Class 11 Chemistry Question Paper

 Option c – Cryolite

-The apparatus used to test the acidity of an aqueous solution is –
+The device used to determine the acidity level in an aqueous solution is –

 (a) Acid meter